orionce/simple_accordion/README.md

-# Simple Accordion
+# Simple JS Accordion

-Responsive html, css and js accordion.
+Responsive html, css and vanilla js accordion.

-Simple Accordion is a simple accordion built with JavaScript and CSS, you can change some styling options as you like.
+Simple JS Accordion is a simple accordion built with JavaScript and CSS, you can change some styling options as you like.

 Supports all modern browsers.